Finalissima 2022 tickets: Wembley to host Italy vs Argentina

 Article summary

-Tickets for the historic match between the European champions and their South American counterparts go on sale on Thursday 24 March.
+Tickets for the historic match between the European champions and their South American counterparts have gone on sale on a first-come, first-served basis.
 Prices start at £25 (€30).
 Finalissima takes place in London on 1 June.

 Article top media content